Home > Analyses > Financial Services > The Hartford Financial Services Group, Inc.

 Does HIG have a competitive advantage?

-The Hartford Financial Services Group, Inc. demonstrates a very favorable competitive advantage, reflected by a ROIC exceeding WACC by 21.8%, indicating consistent value creation.
-Its growing ROIC trend further confirms efficient capital use and increasing profitability over 2021-2025.
+The Hartford Financial Services Group, Inc. demonstrates a sustainable competitive advantage, supported by a very favorable moat status.
+Its ROIC exceeds WACC by nearly 22%, indicating efficient capital use and consistent value creation.

-Looking ahead, HIG’s diverse insurance and financial products across the US, UK, and international markets position it well for expansion.
-Continued innovation in group benefits and investment management offers opportunities to deepen client relationships and capture new market segments.
+Looking ahead, HIG’s diverse insurance and financial services across the US and international markets offer opportunities for growth.
+Continued expansion in group benefits and customized insurance products could further strengthen its market position.

 SWOT Analysis

-This analysis highlights The Hartford Financial Services Group’s core competitive factors and risks to inform strategic decisions.
+This analysis highlights The Hartford Financial Services Group’s core strategic factors shaping its competitive position.

 Strengths